gabgilling/dse-nichd/README.md

 </p>

 For the purposes of our analysis, we will run the following three models for each target variable:
-- A logistic regression, with the regularization variable tuned
+- A `Logistic Regression model`, with the regularization variable tuned
-- A random forest, with various hyperparameters tuned
+- A `Random Forest model`, with various hyperparameters tuned
-- A Light GBM (gradient boosting machine), with various hyperparameters tuned
+- A `Light GBM (gradient boosting machine)`, with various hyperparameters tuned

 In practice, we generally see random forests and boosting algorithms outperforming logistic regression models for complicated problems with a large amount of data.
 However, many of our target variables have a small number of true cases.
 Therefore, it was plausible that logistic regression could outperform the other more complicated models for some of the output variables.
 Therefore, we let the model performance metrics themselves (specifically, the F-1 score on the True class) tell us which models did best.
 Please see the [Modeling](https://github.com/gabgilling/dse-nichd/blob/main/Notebooks/Modeling.ipynb) notebook for a detailed run-through of our modeling efforts.